 Indicator Title Number of trade instruments deployed Definition This indicator measures the number of trade instruments deployed towards a fair and inclusive transition to a low-carbon economy Source of data Trade directive issued to ITAC to review trade instruments for green products or green manufacturing value chains.
 Requests submitted to the EU and UK on cumulation in the Economic Partnerships to promote production of EVs and hybrids.
 Directive to ITAC to review the current standard materials under the Automotive Production Development Programme (APDP).
-Engagements with the industry on unilateral trade barriers (e.g. CBAM) Reports on negotiations/engagements between SA and EU on CTIP Engagements with SASOL Negotiations with the EU on Flexible Sustainable Aviation Fuel Allocation and Leveraging South Africa's Fischer-Tropsch Technology Method of Calculation Simple count Means of verification The trade instruments deployed will included from the following:
+Engagements with the industry on unilateral trade barriers (e.g. CBAM) Reports on negotiations/engagements between SA and EU on CTIP Engagements with SASOL Negotiations with the EU on Flexible Sustainable Aviation Fuel Allocation and Leveraging South Africa's Fischer-Tropsch Technology Method of Calculation Simple count Means of verification The trade instruments deployed will included from the following: ITAC report on outcome of review of tariff structure for green products or green manufacturing value chains.
 Agreement reached on accumulation in Economic Partnerships with the EU and UK to promote production of EVs and hybrids.
 Amendment to the APDP regulations/information document to include critical mineral as standard materials under the Automotive Production Development Programme (APDP) Clean Trade and Investment Partnership Agreement signed between SA and the EU Expansion of the APDP to include EVs.
-Agreement by the EU that enables SASOL to export Sustainable Aviation Fuel Government Gazette notices on amendments to duties or creation do rebates for energy efficient or green products Assumptions N/A Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation type Simple count Reporting Cycle Annually Desired performance Target achieved or exceeded Indicator Responsibility DDG Trade Branch
+Agreement by the EU that enables SASOL to export Sustainable Aviation Fuel Government Gazette notices on amendments to duties or creation do rebates for energy efficient or green products Assumptions N/A

+Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation type Simple count Reporting Cycle Annually Desired performance Target achieved or exceeded Indicator Responsibility DDG Trade Branch

 Indicator Title Number of regional value chains developed Definition This indicator measures the regional value chains developed in autos Source of data Reports from international organisations such as the ITC, UNCTAD, African Development Bank etc. on studies on regional value chains, and sector development.
 These reports may include forecasts or goals for specific industries like autos, pharmaceuticals, and agro-processing.
 Method of Calculation Simple count Means of verification Report indicating regional value chain on autos that has been developed.
 This report could include value chain mapping, sectoral assessments, business reports, case studies and market feasibility studies for autos.
-Assumptions Regional value chain on autos developed and agreed by SACU Council of Ministers Disaggregation of N/A Beneficiaries (where applicable) Spatial Transformation (where applicable) N/A Calculation type Simple count Reporting Cycle Annually Desired performance Target achieved or exceeded Indicator Responsibility DDG Trade Branch
+Assumptions N/A Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation type Simple count Reporting Cycle Annually Desired performance Target achieved or exceeded Indicator Responsibility DDG Trade Branch